What to do in Washington

 Seattle Center has events all year round

-Memorial weekend in May every year is Folklife festival at Seattle Center, with music from around the world
+Memorial weekend in May every year is Folklife festival at Seattle Center, with music from around the world.
+It’s a 3 day celebration.
+Besides performances, you get to participate in partner dancing, including Swing, Waltz, Salsa, and other social dance.

 Have you explored Eastern Washington?
-The landscape is completely different from Western Washington. http://www.destination360.com/north-america/us/washington/eastern-washington
+The landscape is completely different from Western Washington.
+Palouse Falls State Park reminds me of Grand Canyon, maybe a little greener.
+That’s how diverse Washington State is.

 Washington is also known for our wineries.
-Here is a link.
+Here is a link for a rather comprehensive guide to wineries in Washington State.

 San Juan Islands

-Considered to have one of the most beautiful ferry rides in the world
+Considered to have one of the most beautiful ferry rides in the world.
+I recommend taking the last ferry back to Anacortes to experience a dark sky illuminated by countless number of stars.

 I also heard that Friday Harbor’s Kiln Point Park is a good place to see whales.
 One year in mid-July, a friend saw several whales within 20 minutes.
 Just from the shore.
 This is on the island of San Juan (the 4th and last ferry stop of the San Juan Islands)